George F. Kennan: Early life

-At the age of eight, he went to Germany to stay with his stepmother in order to learn German.
+At the age of eight, Kennan went to Germany to stay with his stepmother in order to learn German.
 During the summers of 1915 and 1916, he attended Camp Highlands in Sayner, Wisconsin, then known as the Wisconsin Highlands Summer Camp.
 He attended St. John's Military Academy in Delafield, Wisconsin, and arrived at Princeton University in the second half of 1921.
 Unaccustomed to the elite atmosphere of the Ivy League, the shy and introverted Kennan found his undergraduate years difficult and lonely.

 Diplomatic career

 First steps

 After receiving his bachelor's degree in history in 1925, Kennan considered applying to law school, but decided it was too expensive and instead opted to apply to the newly formed United States Foreign Service.
 He passed the qualifying examination and after seven months of study at the Foreign Service School in Washington, he obtained his first job as a vice consul in Geneva, Switzerland.
 Within a year, he was transferred to a post in Hamburg, Germany.
 In 1928, Kennan considered quitting the Foreign Service to return to a university for graduate studies.
 Instead, he was selected for a linguist training program that would give him three years of graduate-level study without having to quit the service.

 In 1929, Kennan began his program in history, politics, culture, and the Russian language at the Oriental Institute of the University of Berlin.
-In doing so, he followed in the footsteps of his grandfather's younger cousin, George Kennan (1845–1924), a major 19th century expert on Imperial Russia and author of Siberia and the Exile System, a well-received 1891 account of the Czarist prison system.
+In doing so, he followed in the footsteps of his grandfather's younger cousin, George Kennan (1845–1924), a major 19th century expert on Imperial Russia and author of Siberia and the Exile System, a well-received 1891 account of the Tsarist prison system.
 During the course of his diplomatic career, Kennan would master a number of other languages, including German, French, Polish, Czech, Portuguese, and Norwegian.

-In 1931 Kennan was stationed at the legation in Riga, Latvia, where, as third secretary, he worked on Soviet economic affairs.
+In 1931, Kennan was stationed at the legation in Riga, Latvia, where, as third secretary, he worked on Soviet economic affairs.
 From his job, Kennan "grew to mature interest in Russian affairs".
 When the U.S. began formal diplomacy with the Soviet government during 1933 after the election of President Franklin D. Roosevelt, Kennan accompanied Ambassador William C. Bullitt to Moscow.
 By the mid-1930s, Kennan was among the professionally trained Russian experts of the staff of the United States Embassy in Moscow, along with Charles E. Bohlen and Loy W. Henderson.
 These officials had been influenced by the long-time director of the State Department's division of East European Affairs, Robert F. Kelley.
 They believed that there was little basis for cooperation with the Soviet Union, even against potential adversaries.
 Meanwhile, Kennan studied Stalin's Great Purge, which would affect his opinion of the internal dynamics of the Soviet regime for the rest of his life.